VedanM/CS521-Debunking-Solana/README.md

 Aryan Malhotra (aryanm8)<br />

 **Contributions**: <br />
-We all worked together on setting up Solana locally on our machines, as well as creating the scripts to test the ALH/ADH hash timings.
-We all tried to implement the same portions of the project, so we ended up always meeting to jointly work on each section.
+We all worked together on setting up Solana locally on our machines and creating the scripts to test the ALH/ADH hash timings.
+We all tried to implement the same portions of the project, so we always met to work jointly on each section.
 But, outside of this, each team member focused on these sections specifically:

-Aryan: Created the bash script to setup validator nodes locally and to create SOL transactions <br />
+Aryan: Created the bash script to set up validator nodes locally and to create SOL transactions <br />
-Vedan: Created the bash scripts to setup Agave locally <br />
+Vedan: Created the bash scripts to set up Agave locally <br />
 Tanay: Deployed Validator nodes without Agave locally <br />
-Nick: Worked on hashing scripts and aided other teammembers with setting up their section
+Nick: Worked on hashing scripts and aided other team members with setting up their section

-## What we did:
+## What We Did:

 ### Section 1: **Trying to set up a Validator Node and funded accounts to transfer SOL**